zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 multicast group, one RTP session per multicast group is used.

-In addition, the transport flow considerations in multicast are a bit different from unicast; NATs are not useful in the multicast environment, meaning that the entire port range of each multicast address is available for distinguishing between RTP sessions.
+In addition, the transport flow considerations in multicast are a bit different from unicast; NATs with port translation are not useful in the multicast environment, meaning that the entire port range of each multicast address is available for distinguishing between RTP sessions.